The Next Evolution of Healthcare AI: Why 2025 Marks the Shift from Tools to Teammates

 From Reactive Tools to Proactive Agents

-According to Dennis Chornenky, chief AI adviser at UC Davis Health, these agents “don’t just respond to queries; they maintain ongoing awareness of patient care.”
-Picture an AI system that not only transcribes a clinic visit but:
+Dennis Chornenky, chief AI adviser at UC Davis Health, captures the distinction: these agents “don’t just respond to queries; they maintain ongoing awareness of patient care.”
+Consider an AI that not only transcribes your clinic visit but simultaneously flags medication contraindications, suggests follow-up timing based on patient history and guidelines, alerts specialists when their expertise might prevent complications, and verifies whether patients actually picked up prescriptions or attended physical therapy.
+This isn’t hypothetical.
+Systems delivering these capabilities exist today.

 Implications for Healthcare Delivery